allenalmario/allenalmario/README.md

 - 🎯 My goals are to
   - Build projects that showcase my ability to create test automation frameworks for Web and API automated testing

-- ⚡ Status: I'm a Software Development Engineer in Test II at a Seattle based logistics company
+- ⚡ Status: I'm a Software Development Engineer in Test II

 - 📫 How to reach me: Message me on LinkedIn